jonnonz1/nz-statute-book/acts/public/2014/veterans-support-act-2014.md

 ### 173 Entitlement to veteran's pension for spouses or partners of persons in long-term residential care in hospital or rest home
 (1) This section applies to any person—
-  (a) who is not in long-term residential care but whose spouse or partner is in long-term residential care in a hospital or rest home, whether or not the spouse or partner is a resident assessed as requiring care (within the meaning of section 136 of the Social Security Act 1964); and
+  (a) who is not in long-term residential care but whose spouse or partner is in long-term residential care in a hospital or rest home, whether or not the spouse or partner is a resident assessed as requiring care (within the meaning of section 5 of the Residential Care and Disability Support Services Act 2018); and
   (b) who is receiving a veteran’s pension, or whose spouse or partner is receiving a veteran’s pension.
 (2) A person to whom this section applies is entitled to a veteran's pension at— (a) the single living alone rate, if the person is living alone; or (b) the single sharing accommodation rate, if the person is not living alone.
-(3) Any benefit payable to a person to whom this section applies is not subject to abatement in respect of any income of the person that has been included in a means assessment of the person’s spouse or partner under Part 4 of the Social Security Act 1964.
+(3) Any benefit payable to a person to whom this section applies is not subject to abatement in respect of any income of the person that has been included in a means assessment of the person’s spouse or partner under the Residential Care and Disability Support Services Act 2018.

 **Lump sum payment on death**